Source to Sea Kayak Journey in Montenegro and Albania

 Crossing the border into Albania

-After breakfast, it’s time to sort out some paperwork and get your border transit documents stamped - a unique border crossing experience midway through a kayaking adventure in the Balkans.
-With the paperwork done, it’s back on the water to tackle the final stretch of Skadar Lake before it flows into the River Bojana.
-Within 2 miles of paddling this morning, you will officially enter Albanian territory, passing the beautiful village of Zogay on your way to Shkodra.
-Today is a lighter day with 9 miles in total to get through, aided by the river current as you exit the lake.
-Before reaching the city of Shkodra you'll stop at a well-known fisherman’s village of Shiroka, famous for its seafood restaurants on the shores of the lake.
-Here you will dine on fresh fish accompanied by delicious Albanian white wine in a stunning setting.
-Later you'll enter the historical city of Shkodra, the traditional capital of northern Albania and gateway to the Albanian Alps where you will be staying in a cozy guesthouse.
-This evening you’re free to wander around and explore Albania’s oldest city known for its arts, culture, religious diversity, and some great sundowner spots.
+After breakfast, it’s time to sort out some paperwork and get your border transit documents stamped—a pretty unique border crossing experience, especially in the middle of a kayaking adventure through the Balkans.
+With the admin done, it’s back on the water to tackle the final stretch of Lake Skadar before it flows into the River Bojana.
+Within 2 miles of paddling this morning, you’ll officially enter Albanian territory, passing the village of Zogay en route to Shkodar.
+Today is a lighter day, helped along by the river current as you exit the lake.
+Before reaching the city of Shkodar, you’ll stop at the well-known fishing village of Shiroka, famous for its seafood restaurants lining the lake’s edge.
+Here, you’ll dine on fresh fish and sip delicious Albanian white wine in a stunning setting.
+Time permitting, there’s also the chance to pump up the paddleboards and switch up your posture and perspective on the water.
+Later, you’ll enter the historic city of Shkodra, the traditional capital of northern Albania and gateway to the Albanian Alps.
+This evening, you’re free to explore Albania’s oldest city, known for its arts, culture, religious diversity and excellent sundowner spots.
+Enjoy a group dinner downtown before heading back to your lovely hotel in Shiroka on the shores of the lake, for a good sleep ahead of the final push to the sea.

 Day 6